"We need to make every single thing accessible to every single person with a disability." Stevie Wonder, 2016 GRAMMY Awards

 As the only Australasian founding member of the International Association of Accessibility Professionals (IAAP), we know the value that comes from being part of a global accessibility network.
 Open to individual or organisational membership, IAAP also offers a range of free accessibility resources.

-Document Accessibility Toolbar (DAT)
+Document Accessibility Toolbar (DAT) and eLearning

 Free to download, the Document Accessibility Toolbar (DAT) is a dedicated accessibility ribbon menu for Microsoft Word that makes it quicker and easier to create accessible documents.